-- Content aggregators, such as the European Data Portal, can aggregate such descriptions into a single point of access.
+- Content aggregators, such as the European Data Portal, to aggregate such descriptions into a single point of access.

-- Data consumers can more easily find datasets from a single point of access.
+- Data consumers to more easily find datasets from a single point of access.

 DCAT-AP has an extension GeoDCAT-AP for describing geospatial datasets, dataset series and services.